angelawyman/javascript-review/1-intro.md

 `favoriteFood = "artichokes";`

+This is how I invoke it:

+`favoriteFoods;`
+`//this will return the value artichokes`

 Later I can reassign the value and output the value:

 ```bash
 var favoriteFood = 'bananas';
 document.write(favoriteFood);
 ```

+Question: What answer will I get now if I invoke my variable?

 **Rules to naming variables:**
 * The first character for a variable can be letters, underscores, or dollar signs.
 Subsequent characters may be numbers, letters, underscores, or dollar signs.
 Numbers are not allowed as the first character.